p4rr4/p4rr4.github.io/_posts/2024-08-04-TFC-CTF-Surfing-and-Safe-Content.md

 ![](/assets/images/2024-08-04-TFC-CTF-Surfing-and-Safe-Content/website.png)

 We just have a functionality to visit URLs of our choice.
 It states that only Google URLs and PNG files are allowed to be visited.
-Let's see what happends if we do not meet these conditions:
+Let's see what happens if we do not meet these conditions:

 ![](/assets/images/2024-08-04-TFC-CTF-Surfing-and-Safe-Content/error.png)